rancher/opni/enhancements/alerting/20230216-alerting-with-opensearch.md

 ## Summary:

-Allow end-users to specify OpenSearch queries as an alarm type in Opni-Alerting
+Allow end-users to be alerted on opensearch data as an alarm type in Opni-Alerting

 ## Use case: